fdilke/scala-exps/notes/algo-design-manual.md

 Say initial set of 5 covers all of them.
 Then race the top 5.
 You now know the top horse.
 The overall #2 must then be raced against...

+# 2 Algorithm Analysis

+For comparing the efficiency of algorithms in the abstract, 2 tools:

+- the RAM model of computation
+- asymptotic analysis of worst case complexity